Kadaram Kondan Twitter Review: Here’s What The Audiences Feel About The Vikram Movie!

 Action Treat

 Audiences are equivocal about the action sequences in the film.
-In the above tweet, it has been given that the film is an action extravaganza and Chiyaan Vikram is the soul of this movie.
+In the above tweet, it has been mentioned that the film is an action extravaganza and Chiyaan Vikram is the soul of this movie.

 |

-A Sure Shot Hit?
+A Sure-shot Hit?